Moroxi/Fov-Mod/README.md

 ## Contact  <a name="contact"></a>

 <p align="center">
-  For any queries or further information, you can reach out to us on Discord:
+  For any queries or further information, you can reach out to me on Discord:
   <br><br>
   <a href="https://discord.com/users/725607271945732157">
     <img alt="Discord" src="https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white">